 - What software do we use to control the students’ access to the Internet?

-- How can I film each student when he/she is writing the exam to make sure that they don’t cheat?
+- How can I film each student when they are writing the exam to ensure they don’t cheat?

 The list of issues and challenges can go on and on for many pages.